Skip to content

 • validating the quality and security of results

-Where development speed used to be the primary constraint, the bottleneck is now the ability to manage multiple initiatives effectively, make high-quality decisions, and maintain consistent quality across the delivery process.
+The focus shifts from individual execution speed to the overall capacity of the team and organization.
+Where development speed used to be the primary constraint, it is now becoming the ability to effectively manage multiple initiatives, make high-quality decisions, and ensure consistent quality across the entire delivery process.

 This also changes how performance is measured: